Mills in Altoaragón - aceitero

 The workplace may then be lost, the mill of Rivera de Vall is still very well worth a visit because of its waterworks which are impressive and interesting.

-The mill is built against the lake which is level with the roof (1, 8).
+The mill is built against the pond which is level with the roof (1, 8).
 The embalse is enormous.
 You can appreciate its size in 8 which shows the whole site from aside: the white stroke points to the mill and the red one to an adult person.

-(3) Crane (grua with cabra); remains of dustcover (4) Fragments of corn sifting machine
+(3) Crane (grua with cabra); remains of stone case

-(5) Entrance - 1915 (6) Eastern wall with outlet (7) Outlet clear from shrub
+(6) Eastern wall with outlet

-(8) Mill with water storage (9) Reservoir with mill at the end
+(9) Pond with mill at the end

-(10) Half open cubo
+(10) Half open cubo (pressure pit)

 The pond is made from earthen walls (9) tapering towards the mill where the sides are lined with huge stones (10).
 The narrowest point is rather special because of the half open cubo.
 We've found a similar device in Ara and also in the molino de Morana (with explanation of its function).